 The Team AVCon Committee is responsible for the running of the Festival.
 The structure of the Committee is determined by the Elect each year.
 Each role on the Committee is responsible for a particular facet of the Festival.

-Each year AVCON opens its doors and enlists the help of approximately 200 volunteers to assist the Elect and Committee to run the Festival.
-Our volunteers range in age from 16 to 40, and help out all over the Festival to ensure an amazing weekend to our attendees.
-Positions include: ticketing, running events, performing crowd management and many more fun and exciting roles.
+Each year AVCon enlists the help of over 400 volunteers to assist the Elect and Committee with delivery of the festival.
+Our volunteers range in age from 16 to 60, and help all over the festival, to ensure our attendees have an amazing weekend.
+Positions include: set-up, ticketing, events, games, crowd management and many more fun and exciting roles.